Click one of the following three residence halls:

 Quiet hours - 10 p.m.-10 a.m.
 Sunday-Thursday; 12 a.m.-10 a.m.
 Friday-Saturday

 Guest policy - no more than three consecutive overnights per quarter, per guest

-No letting strangers into the building (they must have a fob/key and enter on their own)
+No letting strangers into the building (they must have a fob/key or be accompanied by a resident)

 No underage drinking of alcohol

 Students should keep their apartments clean (cleaning daily and weekly on their own)